Is the Retail Metals Market Headed for 2008-Style Shortages and Premium Spikes?

 The Royal Canadian Mint is currently furthest behind.
 Two weeks ago, they admitted to significant production problems and have nearly halted sales.
 As a result, Money Metals Exchange stopped taking new orders for Maple Leaf coins.
 We won't make delivery promises to customers we aren't sure we can keep.

 Supply of silver American Eagles isn't in much better shape.
 The U.S. Mint’s rationed supply to dealers came in way below what was anticipated.
 Lead times for delivery moved out once again, and premiums rose; but we are still accepting orders – for now.
 We’ll be looking for today’s announcement of just how little the dysfunctional U.S. Mint plans to ration out this week.

 Currently, the best option for purchasing silver coins is the British Britannia and the Australian Funnel Web Spider.
 Both still offer modest premiums and immediate shipment.

 One thing’s for sure -- these higher premiums and delays in sovereign coins are ramping up pressure on private mints and refiners who produce rounds and bars.
 The Sunshine Mint is quoting extraordinary delays on delivery on rounds and bars – no new orders shipped until late October!
 Premiums on Pre-1965 U.S. silver coins hit the $6 range -- 40% over spot.
-(If any customers wish to sell us their junk silver, we’re currently paying nearly $4 over spot!)
+(If any customers wish to sell us their junk silver, we’re currently paying nearly $4 over junk silver at spot!)